 There are two application cycles per year.
-Please visit the official Gilman scholarship website for upcoming deadlines.
+Please visit the official Gilman scholarship website to apply.

-To register your intent to apply for a Gilman, visit the Gilman Campus Registration page in MyWorld.
+Students are also asked to register their intent to apply for a Gilman with UNL by completing the UNL Gilman Campus Registration in MyWorld.
 The Education Abroad Office and the Office of Fellowships hold regular informational sessions and workshops during spring and fall semesters, and can advise you during the application process.

 The Fund for Education Abroad Scholarship

 The Fund for Education Abroad (FEA) scholarships allows applicants to apply for several external scholarships within one application.
 Applicants from groups underrepresented in study abroad and students participating in programs in non-traditional destinations are given preference.
 Funding amounts are up to $10,000 for the Academic Year, up to $5,000 for semester-long programs, and a minimum of $1,250 for the summer term.
 Check the FEA applicants page on their website for the most up-to-date information and deadlines.